JEREMY SETH MELKER, M.D.

 After graduating from his ENT residency in July of 2004, Dr. Melker entered private practice, joining the Gainesville Otolaryngology Group.
 At that time, he introduced Coblation adenotonsillectomy to the private practice community, a less painful technique for removing the tonsils and adenoids (for more information regarding this procedure, visit http://mytonsils.com/).

 In April of 2006, he launched his then solo practice, Gainesville ENT & Allergy Associates, which embodies Dr. Melker’s personal style, commitment to hometown medicine, and desire to serve his greater Gainesville family.
 He recruited Dr. Hauptman, a fellow UF Medical School graduate, as his partner in 2008.
 While he truly enjoys all aspects of general medical and surgical ENT care and maintains a broad practice, his focus is sinus surgery and treatment of allergy and its ENT manifestations.
 He routinely performs complex computer assisted (also known as image guided) sinus surgeries as well as balloon sinuplasty, a less invasive technique which is appropriate for select patients.
-He is a member of the American Academy of Otolaryngic Allergy, as well as the American Academy of Otolaryngology – Head and Neck Surgery.

 Dr. Melker enjoys spending as much time as possible with his wife, two sons and their family dog, spending time working in the garage, barbequing, exercising, sculpting, painting, and speaking Japanese.